KPMG: Recent history

-In 2001, KPMG spun off its United States consulting firm through an initial public offering of KPMG Consulting, which was rebranded BearingPoint.
+In 2001, KPMG spun off its United States consulting firm through an initial public offering (IPO) of KPMG Consulting, rebranded as BearingPoint.
 In early 2009, BearingPoint filed for Chapter 11 bankruptcy protection.
 The UK and Dutch consulting arms were sold to Atos in 2002.

-In 2003, KPMG divested itself of its legal arm, Klegal and KPMG sold its Dispute Advisory Services to FTI Consulting.
+In 2003, KPMG divested itself of its legal arm, Klegal and sold its Dispute Advisory Services to FTI Consulting.

 KPMG's member firms in the United Kingdom, Germany, Switzerland and Liechtenstein merged to form KPMG Europe LLP in October 2007.
-These member firms were followed by Spain, Belgium, the Netherlands, Luxembourg, CIS (Azerbaijan, Russia, Ukraine, Belarus, Kyrgyzstan, Kazakhstan, Armenia and Georgia), Turkey, Norway, and Saudi Arabia.
-They appointed joint Chairmen, John Griffith-Jones and Ralf Nonnenmacher.

-In 2008, KPMG was the preferred employer among the Big Four accounting firms according to CollegeGrad.com.
+These member firms were followed by 15 other countries.
+The firm appointed John Griffith-Jones and Ralf Nonnenmacher as joint chairmen.
+In 2008, CollegeGrad.com ranked KPMG as the most preferred employer among the Big Four accounting firms.
 It was also ranked No. 4 on the list of "50 Best Places to Launch a Career" in 2009 according to Bloomberg Businessweek.

 In 2020, KPMG International Limited was incorporated in London, England.

-In February 2021, Bill Michael resigned as chairman of KPMG UK after criticism of remarks made during an internal meeting.
-Bina Mehta, a senior partner, was appointed acting chair, while Mary O'Connor, head of clients and markets, became acting senior partner and chief executive, making her the first woman to lead the firm in the UK.
-Two months later, O'Connor left after being passed over for the permanent role, which went to Jon Holt.
+In February 2021, Bill Michael resigned as chairman of KPMG UK following criticism of remarks he made during an internal meeting.
+Bina Mehta, a senior partner, was appointed acting chair, while Mary O'Connor became acting senior partner and chief executive, making her the first woman to lead the firm in the UK.
+Two months later, O'Connor left the firm after being passed over for the permanent role, which went to Jon Holt.